bytesroboticmx/capsaIA/docs/source/getting_started/basic_usage.rst

 What did we do?

 1. We imported ``EnsembleWrapper`` class from capsa.
 2. We initialized the ``EnsembleWrapper()`` class.
-We passed our Keras model.
+We passed our Tensorflow model.
 We also passed the arguments ``num_members=5``.
 This means we want to wrap our original model with an ensemble of 5 models.
-3. We compiled the wrapped model by defining loss, optimizer and metrics.
+3. We compiled the wrapped model using the same loss, optimizer and metrics that we would use on our original_model -- nothing changes!
+Our wrapped model takes care of the metric-specific loss and optimization changes so you don't need to.
 4. We started the training process by calling the ``fit()`` method on our wrapped model.
-This is the same as calling the ``fit()`` method on a regular Keras model.
+This is the same as calling the ``fit()`` method on our ``original_model``.

 ``MetricWrapper()``
 -----------

-As we have seen, wrapping a Keras Model with any MetricWrapper is as simply as initializing the said wrapper and passing our own original mode.
-Metric Wrappers are designed to ease you from the burden of most complexities of wrapping your Keras models.
+As we have seen, wrapping a Tensorflow model with a MetricWrapper is as simple as initializing the said wrapper and passing our own original model.
+Metric Wrappers are designed to dissect your model and training parameters and abstract away all of the architecture changes, loss modifications so you don't need to change any of that!

 Wrapper Model Output
 --------------------